| CVE |

 | The crontab script in the ntp package before 1:4.2.6.p3+dfsg-1ubuntu3.11 on Ubuntu 12.04 LTS, before 1:4.2.6.p5+dfsg-3ubuntu2.14.04.10 on Ubuntu 14.04 LTS, on Ubuntu Wily, and before 1:4.2.8p4+dfsg-3ubuntu5.3 on Ubuntu 16.04 LTS allows local users with access to the ntp account to write to arbitrary files and consequently gain privileges via vectors involving statistics directory cleanup. |

-| A denial of service vulnerability exists in the handling of the MXIT protocol in Pidgin.
-Specially crafted MXIT data sent via the server could potentially result in a null pointer dereference.
-A malicious server or an attacker who intercepts the network traffic can send invalid data to trigger this vulnerability and cause a crash. |
+| A buffer overflow vulnerability exists in the handling of the MXIT protocol in Pidgin.
+Specially crafted MXIT data sent by the server could potentially result in an out-of-bounds write of one byte.
+A malicious server can send a negative content-length in response to a HTTP request triggering the vulnerability. |

-| A denial of service vulnerability exists in the handling of the MXIT protocol in Pidgin.
-Specially crafted MXIT data sent via the server could potentially result in an out-of-bounds read.
-A malicious server or an attacker who intercepts the network traffic can send invalid data to trigger this vulnerability and cause a crash. |
+| A buffer overflow vulnerability exists in the handling of the MXIT protocol in Pidgin.
+Specially crafted MXIT data sent from the server could potentially result in arbitrary code execution.
+A malicious server or an attacker who intercepts the network traffic can send an invalid size for a packet which will trigger a buffer overflow. |